-$^{^{2}}$ Make sure that you understand what is meant here because it is very important.
+1 Make sure that you understand what is meant here because it is very important.
 You can write your B+Tree data structures as C/C++ structs, but then you also need a way to write those structs to disk blocks and read them back again.
 The functions that do this reading and writing are typically called serializers and unserializers.

-3 This part should sound to you very much like the malloc lab from EECS 213, except here all requests are for the same size.
+2 This part should sound to you very much like the malloc lab from EECS 213, except here all requests are for the same size.
 Also, this data structure must itself me stored on the disk, not just in memory.

-However, since you are not going to be graded on performance, I suggest you use a simple free list.
-Have the superblock point to the first free node and have every free node point to the next free node.
+node point to the next free node.
 Then simply insert and remove free nodes from the front of the list.